 The 2025 RIA Benchmarking Study from Schwab Advisor Services found that Top Performing Firms typically possess a written strategic plan, an ideal client persona, a client value proposition, and an integrated marketing plan.
 These strategic foundations inform how the CRM should be configured and used.

-Today's clients—especially younger generations—expect seamless digital experiences.
-They want:
+Today's clients—especially younger generations—expect seamless digital experiences:

-If your CRM isn't enabling these experiences, you're at risk of client attrition.
-The research shows that 95% of firms are focused on improving the client experience, and 55% of Top Performing Firms have a client segmentation strategy—enabled by their CRM.
+📊 Key Stat: 95% of firms are focused on improving the client experience, and 55% of Top Performing Firms have a client segmentation strategy—enabled by their CRM.

 When your CRM isn't properly utilized, your team wastes time on manual tasks that should be automated:

 Understanding the root causes of CRM underutilization is the first step toward fixing it.
-Here are the most common culprits and their solutions:
+Here are the most common culprits and their proven solutions:

-The Solution: Proper CRM implementation requires:
+The Solution: Proper CRM implementation requires a comprehensive approach:

 Vantage Point specializes in CRM implementation for wealth management firms, ensuring your system is configured to support your specific business processes from day one.